FMCW Radar Interference Mitigation based on the Fractional Fourier Transform

-In this work we have presented a novel method for FMCW radar mutual interference mitigation based on the discrete fractional Fourier transform (DFrFT).
+In this work we have presented a novel method for FMCW radar mutual interference mitigation which is based on the discrete fractional Fourier transform (DFrFT).
 Our method performs multiple consecutive DFrFTs to detect and null interferences in the fractional domain.
-We have analyzed the properties of our method, and also provided an implementation which makes use of our new efficient multi-angle discrete fractional Fourier transform (EMDFrFT) and the angle-additivity property of the DFrFT.
+We have analyzed the properties of our method, and also provided an implementation {optimized for real-time, resource-constrained and safety critical applications} which makes use of our new efficient multi-angle discrete fractional Fourier transform (EMDFrFT) and the angle-additivity property of the DFrFT.
 We also proposed a practical method to improve the chirp compression capabilities of the eigendecomposition-based DFrFT by \cite{santhanam2008discrete, candan2000discrete, clary2003shifted}, among others.
-All of these contributions lead to an simple algorithm which achieves competitive performance across all our considered metrics on an I/Q-modulated dataset.
+All of these contributions lead to {a} simple algorithm which achieves competitive performance across all our considered metrics on an I/Q-modulated dataset.
 Throughout this paper, we have indicated potential future improvements for our method.
+In future work, we plan comparisons to data-driven approaches such as \cite{rock2020deep, fuchs2021complex}.
 We plan to extend our algorithm to real-valued radar data, where the interferences appear as real-valued LFM chirps.